KevJohBer/The-Coffee-Spot/TESTING.md

 ### Python

-Python was tested using pycodestyle, I still had these two problems but they seem to be an issue with gipod rather than the sites code
+Python was tested using pycodestyle and partially pylint, I still had these two problems but they seem to be an issue with gipod rather than the sites code
 ![pycodestyle validation](static/testing/python-validation-check.png)

+### Responsiveness

 Responsiveness was tested using Chrome Lighthouse